FRhanife-lgtm/FRhanife-lgtm/README.md

 ---
 # 🎯 Executive Introduction

-MBA professional specializing in strategic planning, business intelligence, and data-driven organizational transformation.
+MBA professional specializing in strategy, business intelligence, and data-driven organizational transformation.

 My professional focus lies at the intersection of business strategy, business intelligence, data analytics, and artificial intelligence.